 I intend to practice and explore the command prompt in more detail.
 There are far many more different commands and sub-commands that can be used that was not covered in this lab.
 I feel this would be of a great benefit to me, as I have little experience using commands and interpreting network related information.

+Excellent report!

+100/100

 -Austin VanSumeren